iekanat/ScriptingForKiddies/M5_Exercise.md

 ## Name That Thing

-You know you can backup the files with long passwords...
+You know you can backup the files and encrypt them with long passwords in the process...
 You can also delete the files you already have backed up...
 You may even do this to files of other people...

 This makes me think of something...
 It is at the tip of my tongue...
 What would you call an involuntary backup service?